2017 European Amputee Football Championship

-The 2017 European Amputee Football Championship was the first edition of the annual international competition of amputee football national men's teams.
-It was organized by the European Amputee Football Federation (EAFF), and was held in Istanbul, Turkey between October 1–10, 2017.
-The championship's drawing ceremony took place in Riva, Beykoz, Istanbul on August 19 to determine the groups.
+The 2017 European Amputee Football Championship was the fourth edition of the annual international competition of amputee football national men's teams.
+It was organized by the European Amputee Football Federation (EAFF), and was held in Istanbul, Turkey between October 2–9, 2017.
+The championship's drawing ceremony took place in Riva, Istanbul on August 19 to determine the groups.

 Turkey won the title for the first time, defeating England in the final.
 Poland became bronze medalist before Spain.
 All matches were played at the Turkish Football Federation Hasan Doğan National Teams Camp and Training Facility in Riva, Beykoz but the final at Vodafone Park in Beşiktaş.

 Participating nations

 Following 12 nations competed in three groups.
 The first two ranking teams (green) in each group plus the two best third-ranking teams (lime green) qualified for the knockout stage of quarterfinals.